ChrisCummins/msc-thesis/docs/ReadingLog.md

 1. Q. Yi and S. Antonio, **“POET: A Scripting Language For Applying Parameterized Source-to-source Program,”** Softw.
 Pract.
 Exp., vol. 42, no. 6, pp. 675–706, 2012.
+1. P. Ciechanowicz and H. Kuchen, **“Enhancing Muesli’s Data Parallel Skeletons for Multi-core Computer Architectures,”** in High Performance Computing and Communications (HPCC), 2010 12th IEEE International Conference on, 2010, pp. 108–113.
+1. K. Matsuzaki, H. Iwasaki, K. Emoto, and Z. Hu, **“A Library of Constructive Skeletons for Sequential Style of Parallel Programming,”** in Proceedings of the 1st international conference on Scalable information systems, 2006, vol. 1, p.
+13.

 # 5-12 min